MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/msal-based-azure-cli.md

 }
 ```

-To learn more in-depth about the changes presented in this access token output example, see [Manage Azure Subscriptions for Azure CLI](./manage-azure-subscriptions-azure-cli.md#access-tokens).
+To learn more about the access tokens, see [Sign in with Azure CLI](./authenticate-azure-cli#refresh-tokens).

 ### Using `AzureCliCredential`